Names of Seoul: History

 The city was called Hanyang in the Northern and Southern States period (698–926), and Namgyeong in the Goryeo period (918–1392).

 The city was called Hanyangbu under Goryeo (1270–1356), and Hanseong or Hanyang in the Joseon period (1392–1897).

 During the Joseon era, it started to be called Seoul by the public.
 In the middle of Joseon era, Hanseong and Hanyang were almost replaced by Seoul and remained only formal names.
 During the period of Japanese colonial rule, Seoul was referred to by the Japanese exonym Keijō (京城), or the Korean reading of that name Gyeongseong.
 After World War II and Korea's liberation, the city officially adopted its current name.

 Gyeongseong

 "Gyeongseong" is a Sino-Korean word for "capital city".
 Gyeong means "capital" and seong means "walled city".
 It was in occasional use to refer to Seoul throughout the Joseon dynasty, having earlier referred to the capitals of Goryeo and Silla.
 The term came into much wider use during the period of Japanese rule because it is also the Korean form of Keijō (京城), the former Japanese name, which was used for Seoul during the colonial rule.
+The name "Keijō" for "Seoul" remained in use in Japan for about a decade after the end of World War II.
+From the 1960s onwards, "Seoul" (ソウル - Souru) gained currency at the request of the South Korean government, and is the most commonly-used Japanese name today, with "Keijō" being relegated to historical or academic use only.

 Seoul was called "Hanseong" (漢城) or "Hanyang" (漢陽) during the Joseon dynasty but the city's main railway station, Seoul Station, opened with the name "Gyeongseong Station" (京城驛) in 1900, which it retained until 1905.
 It was then called Gyeongseong Station again from 1923 to 1947, when it assumed its current name.

 Gyeong is still used to refer to Seoul in the names of various railway lines and freeways, including: